Behaviour

 • Use Plan C aggressively.
 Autistic children often face an overwhelming number of expectations that don't match their neurological profile.

-Greene addresses verbal ability directly: "Yes, we do this with kids who are nonspeaking.
+Greene on verbal ability: "Yes, we do this with kids who are nonspeaking.
 Yes, we do this with kids who haven't talked to a caregiver for eight years."
-For children with limited verbal communication, alternatives include observation, hypothesis testing, and drawn or written communication.
-For younger children, Pivotal Response Treatment applies similar principles specifically to building verbal communication.
+For children with limited verbal communication, use observation, hypothesis testing, and drawn or written communication.
+For younger children, Pivotal Response Treatment applies similar principles to building verbal communication.

 CPS and PDA: why it works, and where to be careful

-CPS treats the child as an equal partner, prioritises understanding over compliance, and actively reduces the demand load through Plan C — which is why the PDA Society describes it as "a helpful way to support PDAers."
-But Plan B itself can feel like a demand for a child with a PDA profile, and demands trigger anxiety in PDA.
+CPS treats the child as an equal partner, reduces the demand load through Plan C, and prioritises understanding over compliance; the PDA Society describes it as "a helpful way to support PDAers."
+Plan B itself can feel like a demand for a child with a PDA profile, though, and demands trigger anxiety in PDA.

 What you can do: